THE GREAT HOUSES OF NAISSUS

-When the Prophet Orion’s banner first rose over Naissus, twelve tribes stood beside him… twelve peoples who cast off the yoke of the Elven Imperium and forged a new destiny in the shadow of the River.
+When the Prophet Orion’s banner first rose over Naissus, twelve tribes stood beside him… twelve peoples who cast off the yoke of the Elven Empire and forged a new destiny in the shadow of the River.
 In the centuries that followed, their leaders became the first noble houses of Naissus: stewards of the lands, keepers of the faith, and architects of the realm.

 Known collectively as the Great Houses, these bloodlines formed the pillars upon which Naissus was built.
 Each was granted dominion over a portion of the liberated lands, bound by oath to serve both church and creed.
 From them sprang warriors, scholars, priests, and kings… those whose deeds shaped not only the borders of a nation but the soul of its people.